Last Updated:

 FUN FACT: The first J.C.
 Penney department store east of the Mississippi opened in 1923 at 301 Broad Street in Gadsden.

-The 500 block features many of the oldest buildings on Broad.
-It also has great variety.
+The 500 block features many of the oldest buildings on Broad and has a good deal of variety.
 Above, the red S.A.
 Berger Dry Goods/Kyle Building (c.
 1883) at 511 Broad Street is one of the most distinct buildings in the district, and is currently home for the Imagination Place, a museum for children operated by the Center for Cultural Arts.
-The ground level exterior was reconstructed in the late 1990s to better match its original appearance.

 Above, c.
-1890 and 1885 buildings of the 400 block have beautifully painted details with matching hues of pale green and tan above their dark red entry ways.
+1890 and 1885 buildings of the 400 block have beautifully painted details.
 To the right is the c.
 1903 Hughes Building with its huge upstairs windows.

 Above, one of the few stand-along buildings on Broad Street is the c.
 1910 U.S. Post Office that later served as a federal courthouse.
 It features Georgia marble which, along with its red roof, help it stand out at the corner of 6th Street.
 It’s presently a privately-owned professional office building.